Club History

 2010

 First east coast race at Rockingham Speedway.
-Homestead-Miami, first appearance of the fan favorite, the Infiniti Shark Car.
+Homestead-Miami also saw the first appearance of the fan favorite Infiniti Shark Car.

 The Infiniti Shark Car

-ChumpCar holds the first 24-hour race at Virginia International Raceway.
-NASCAR racing legend Tony Stewart races his Chevy, but the ExFed VW wins overall by 14 laps.
-John Condren implements MOV after the VIR event.
+ChumpCar held its first 24-hour race at Virginia International Raceway.
+NASCAR legend Tony Stewart raced his Chevy, but the ExFed VW won overall by 14 laps.
+John Condren implemented MOV after the VIR event.

 NASCAR legend Tony Stewart's Chevy at VIR